hotwax/oms-documentation/perryEllis/whyHotWax.md

 ## Key omnichannel initiatives

-Seamlessly integrate their online and physical stores, allowing customers to access inventory without channel restrictions.

-Implement a flexible order fulfillment system that could handle two distinct purchasing patterns, same-day buy-online-pick-up-in-store (BOPIS) and Ship from Store that includes two shipping methods, Same Day Delivery (SDD) and Next Day Delivery (NDD).
-Enhance the user experience by offering pickup options within the product display page (PDP).

-Utilize the "Mixed Cart" feature to boost the average order value and offer a more diverse range of products to customers.
+**Omnichannel Integration:**

+* **Unified Inventory Visibility:** Ensure real-time visibility of physical store inventory across all channels, enabling customers to seamlessly check product availability and reserve items for pickup.

+**Omnichannel Fulfillment:**

+* **Same-Day BOPIS:** Implement a robust BOPIS system to facilitate same-day pickup of online orders from nearby physical stores.
+* **Store Fulfillment:** Enable stores to fulfill orders directly for same-day and next-day delivery, reducing shipping times and costs.
+* **Mixed Cart Functionality:** Allow customers to combine pick and home delivery products in a single cart, encouraging larger purchases and providing more flexible fulfillment options.

 ## Prior Initiatives

-BOPIS Integration: Perry Ellis was using Shopify, but they faced challenges in marking orders as ready for customer pickup.
-The absence of REST API calls for this purpose created complexities and limitations in their BOPIS workflow.
-Their desired approach was to facilitate customers' easy and secure order pickups at their convenience.

-## HotWax Commerce Solutions
+**Perry Ellis International** encountered difficulties with their **Shopify** integration when implementing a **Buy Online, Pick Up In Store (BOPIS)** strategy.
+The lack of specific **Shopify REST API calls** designed for marking orders as ready for customer pickup hindered their ability to provide a seamless BOPIS experience for customers.

-To accomplish these objectives, Perry Ellis selected HotWax Commerce as their Order Management System (OMS) of choice:
+## Perry Ellis International's Omnichannel Transformation with HotWax Commerce

-**BOPIS:** HotWax Commerce introduced BOPIS that enabled Perry Ellis to enhance their omnichannel capabilities.
-With a "Buy Online, Pick Up in Store" application, Perry Ellis offered customers the convenience of selecting their preferred store, establishing it as their "My store."
-The default store setting remained even as customers browsed other products on the website, simplifying the order pickup process.

-**Same Day Delivery (SDD) and Next Day Delivery (NDD):** The SDD and NDD from Store feature allowed customers to identify products available for same-day shipping, based on specific criteria.
-The solution ensured that orders were dispatched within the required timeframe, optimizing the Same Day Ship from Store process.

-**Efficient Order Handling:** All orders from Shopify were efficiently managed through the Ecom Hub.
-HotWax Commerce imported these orders and processed BOPIS and Same Day Ship from Store orders, ensuring a seamless customer experience.
-Notifications for order readiness and delivery were efficiently coordinated with external systems, such as Listrack for customer notifications and Shipt for order pickups and deliveries.

-HotWax Commerce also integrated with these systems through APIs, facilitating efficient marking of orders, customer communication, and order management.
-The collaborative efforts of HotWax Commerce and Perry Ellis provided a streamlined omnichannel shopping experience, meeting the retailer's key objectives.
+**Perry Ellis International** successfully implemented an omnichannel strategy by leveraging **HotWax Commerce** as their **Omnichannel Order Management System (OMS)**.
+HotWax Commerce provided a set of out-of-the-box APIs to support the following key operations:

+### BOPIS (Buy Online, Pick Up In Store)
+* **Customer Convenience:** HotWax Commerce enabled Perry Ellis to offer a seamless BOPIS experience, allowing customers to select their preferred store for pickup.
+* **Store Information:** Customers could easily view store availability hours and flagship store information.

+### Same-Day Delivery (SDD) and Next-Day Delivery (NDD)
+* **Product Availability:** HotWax Commerce facilitated the identification of products available for same-day or next-day delivery.

+### Omnichannel Order Handling
+* **Centralized Fulfillment:** All Shopify orders were fulfilled through the Ecom Hub, providing a centralized approach.
+* **Inventory Accuracy:** HotWax Commerce ensured accurate inventory information for pickup orders, preventing unnecessary stockouts and overselling.
+* **Notification Coordination:** HotWax Commerce integrated with external systems like Listrack, Klaviyo and Shipt to streamline customer notifications and order fulfillment.

+**Note:** Perry ellis has terminated its partnership from shipping aggregator for SDD and NDD and currently exploring alternative options or adjust their fulfillment strategy to continue offering these services.